vukbgit/ftp-remote-edit-plus/README.md

  * you can manage folders from Packages -> Ftp-Remote-Plus -> edit folders
  * for each server you can select one folder from the dropdown list
  * folders are displayed in white into tree view in alphabetic order
- * servers not associated to any folder are displayed after folders
+ * orphan servers (not associated to any folder) are displayed after folders
+ * change of folder name is propagated to associated servers
+ * deleting folder makes children servers orphan

  TODO:

  * autoRevealActiveFile is disabled because it messes up at tree load time
- * handle folder name change and deletion in a relational way (update associated servers)

- Below is the original README content of the packaged I cloned and hacked
+ Below is the original README content of the package I cloned and hacked

 # Ftp-Remote-Edit-Plus